Enabling the New Energy Paradigm

 - Optimization work programs, and pending positive results, update the PEA

-- Continue the environmental impact assessment process
+- Continuing the environmental impact assessment process

 Following constructive meetings with government officials including leaders from the Ministry of Mines and Energy and the Peruvian Institute of Nuclear Energy, Plateau received approval for its environmental baseline study.